 Sometimes, the seat’s shell can be saved even if the cover cannot.
 Manufacturers usually sell replacement covers so you may be able to order one and get some more use out of the car seat.

 The question you are left with is, ‘how do I clean this thing?’.
 Some parents jump in with both hands and a bottle of bleach.
 At the end, they are left with an entirely clean, and entirely unusable seat.
 Other parents mistakenly believe that the car seat is a delicate flower that cannot tolerate any sort of cleaning at all.
 They anxiously wonder if they should simply replace the seat for a minor spill of a cup of water.

 As always, your number one resource is your child restraint’s manual.
 Every manual will have instructions on cleaning the seat, and do’s, and don’ts.

-Here at CSFTL, we want to give you some basic, general tips for cleaning and decontaminating the harness of your restraint.
+Here at CSFTL, we want to give you some basic, general tips for cleaning and decontaminating your car seat or harness.
 As always, defer to your manual.
 If there is a conflict between this article and your manual or manufacturer’s instructions, defer to your specific seat.
 Contact your car seat’s manufacturer if you need additional, seat-specific advice.

-4. Cleaning the buckle: Invert the buckle in a cup of tap water, keeping the webbing out of the water.
+Invert the crotch buckle in a cup of tap water, keeping the webbing out of the water.
 Swishing it around will dislodge anything trapped in the mechanism.

 It can be comforting to realize that manufacturers understand that children are, well, wet.
 They leak unmentionable fluids from impolite orifices.
 They spill things.
 They have accidents.
 Car seats can be intended to last a child many years.
 A harness that melts like sugar the first close encounter it has with a sippy of apple juice would not be a practical design for a product intended for children.